2 minute read

 iOS Version: 17.2.1

-TL;DR: Disable the portrait effect before exporting, or export “All Photos Data” to a MacBook
+TL;DR: Export unmodified original image, or export “All Photos Data” to a MacBook.

-Export the image and save it to an external hard drive or cloud storage.
+This version of the image is larger because it includes depth data.
+You can then transfer it to an external hard drive or upload it to cloud storage.

 Choose Save Image or download it from cloud storage to re-import it into the Photos app.